AI Legal Content Marketing – Where Do Human Writers Stand?

 Specialization or Expertise

 After years in a particular field of law, you may feel like a true expert.
 Unfortunately, stating that you are an expert or specialist in a field can violate state and ABA ethics codes.
-The American Bar Association has its own board certification and specialization programs.

 • Board Certification in Family Law Trial Law